Toyota Rims

 Advantages

 Besides looking good, there are plenty of advantages for choosing new rims regardless if you choose alloy or steel.
 The rims from East Coast Toyota are all Toyota Genuine OEM Parts.
+That means precision fitment, long-term reliability, and optimized driving dynamics for every Toyota model.
 One of the advantages is better vehicle performance.
 For example, alloy rims can give you better handling, steering and even better grip.
 It’s because of how the car grips the road and the way the rims improve the suspension.
 You can also improve your braking, fuel economy and tire life.
+Genuine Toyota alloy rims help unlock sharper control, smoother rides, and reduced rotational mass.
 You might have also heard alloy rims referred to as “mag rims” before.
 That’s because most alloy rims are made from an alloy of magnesium, aluminum or a blend of the two.
 Alloy rims also help your Toyota go faster too.
+They reduce unsprung weight, enhancing acceleration and ride responsiveness.

 Toyota’s steel rims are a little different in the advantages that they bring to the road.
 They’re incredibly durable, strong and perfect for winter weather.
 That’s because they’re a lot heavier than alloy rims and help keep your vehicle from sliding around.
+Their weight provides stability in snow and ice, ideal for NJ winters.
 It has to do with something known as the unsprung weight that can help lower your Toyota’s center of gravity.
 Another advantage is that most steel rims are less expensive than alloy rims.
+A budget-friendly option for seasonal swaps or utilitarian use.

 Toyota Rims - Upgrading Your Vehicle